PatrickHuembeli/vqc_loss_landscapes/README.md

 > By Patrick Huembeli and Alexandre Dauphin

-## The Example files contain all the code necessary to reproduce the Figures
+# The Example files contain all the code necessary to reproduce the Figures

+# Acknowledgement

+The complex pytorch library comes from Qucumber https://github.com/PIQuIL/QuCumber